 You may contact her directly at firstname.lastname@example.org.

-Ken holds an M.Ed. in counseling and has served in the mental health field for forty years.
-He specializes in the treatment of anxiety disorders and depression.
+Ken holds an M.Ed. in counseling and served in the mental health field for forty years.
 In addition, he has also facilitated many support groups and led numerous workshops on a variety of topics over the years.
 He is a student and teacher of A Course in Miracles, a system he uses for his own life and for spiritual psychotherapy.
 For Ken, this work combined with spiritual principles and goals, is a journey from fear to love.

 You may contact Ken directly at email@example.com